hetslop/hetslop/README.md

 - idk have common sense
 - **proship darkship comship** uhhh dni.
 I believe all coping mechanisms are valid but I will still call u a weirdo no matter how sweet you are.
 I'm anti protree because u guys weirdoss.
 - Also I'm **pro queer** so if u wanna be friends with me please be mindful I will protect my lesboy n gaybian friends at all cost so dni if you hate mspec sexualities? ok. radqueer strict dni tho.
-- I may be a pro queer I'm scared of whites queer so thin ice if you're pro queer... and white... sorrym...
+- thin ice if ur uh below 16 unless we're already friends !! however if youre one i will mostly be careful on interacting with you

 ---